Google Cloud Compute Options – VMs, GKE & Cloud Run

 • Every deployed function is isolated from all other functions — even those deployed from the same source file.
 In particular, they don’t share memory, global variables, file systems, or other state.

-• Cloud Function instance is created when its deployed or the function needs to be scaled
+• Cloud Function instance is created when it’s deployed or the function needs to be scaled.

-• Cloud Functions has 2 scopes
+• Cloud Run functions has 2 scopes

 • Global Scope

-• contain the function definition,
+• contains the function definition

-• is executed on every cold start, but not if the instance has already been initialized.
+• is executed on every cold start, but not if the instance has already been initialized

 • can be used for initialization like database connections etc.